 This response was prepared by Edmund Averman, an Attorney in the Regulations Division in the Office of the Chief Counsel, and coordinated with the Aircraft Maintenance Division (AFS-300) in the Office of Flight Standards If you have additional questions regarding this matter, please contact us at your convenience at (202) 267-3073.

-Rebecca B. MacPherson
+Sacy a Michel Rebecca B. MacPherson